 “We encourage people of all ages to come and enjoy the festivities, get involved in this music festival and see some of Australia’s best female artists.”

 The Sweethearts band was established more than 30 years ago and is made up of between 25 to 30 young women from across Greater Geelong and Melbourne who have gained a reputation for sassy neo soul which has taken them on overseas tours, including a performance at the prestigious Montreux Jazz festival in Switzerland in 1997.

 The Sweethearts Foundation was formed in the year 2000 to fully support and run the Sweethearts program and band.

-For further information about Sweetfest or the work of the Sweethearts Foundation go to sweethearts.com.au.
+For further information about Sweetfest or the work of the Sweethearts Foundation, head to the Sweethearts Foundation’s website.